HCL-Cloud-Native-Labs/SRE-Boilerplate/Gremlin-Setup/Gremlin-Setup.md

 To apply to Openshift 4.1 - 4.5 cluster:

-oc create -f 95-worker-gremlin-semodule.yaml
+``oc create -f 95-worker-gremlin-semodule.yaml``

 To apply to Openshift 4.6+ cluster:

-oc create -f 96-worker-gremlin-semodule.yaml
+``oc create -f 96-worker-gremlin-semodule.yaml``

+You can now run the installation of Gremlin agent as detailed earlier in this manual.